Black Friday warning: Which products go up in price

 Research conducted by British consumer organisation Which? advises that consumers intending to shop during the discount period have a plan of what they want to buy and an idea of what they are willing to spend to maximise savings.

-"While certain deals may be the same, if not better at other points in the year, consumers are still able to use this promotional event to get the best deal at the right time for them," Zoe Mills, GlobalData retail analyst, said.
+"While certain deals may be the same, if not better at other points in the year, consumers are still able to use this promotional event to get the best deal at the right time for them," said Zoe Mills, GlobalData retail analyst.

 "There is no doubt that some retailers do use the occasion to hype promotions that are not quite what they seem, but this is not particular to Black Friday.